Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 the object's [[Prototype]] although it is not recommended to set prototype via _ _ proto _ _.  (* people use _ _ proto_ _ to refer [[Prototype]]).

-The [[Prototype]] is the actual property that holds reference the parent object's properties and hence delegation works.
+The [[Prototype]] is the actual property that holds reference to the parent object's properties and hence delegation works.

 Whereas _prototype_ is a property available on all functions as well as the global "Object".Thats because the global Object is actually a function which has the _prototype_ property.The default value of prototype is empty object ie {}.This exists so as to add properties that would be needed in [[Prototype]] of objects created via the function constructor.